 VP Bank Group financial statements are drawn up in accordance with the International Financial Reporting Standards (IFRS).

 How can one order a hard copy of the annual report?

-The printed version of the annual report can be ordered under "Publications" in the "Investors & Media" section of the website.
+The printed version of the annual report can be ordered under "Investor Relations Downloads" in the "Downloads" section of the website.
 Available on the same web page are online versions of the reports (including archived reports) and PDF versions for download.

 Where can we find information on corporate governance?

 Within the German-speaking region VP Bank is the only independent private bank with a clear two-strand business model based on private banking and business with intermediaries that is listed on the stock exchange and boasts an A rating from Standard & Poor's.